-We created VolunteerCrowd based on how students manager their lives – using apps.
-VolunteerCrowd’s student app makes it easy for students to find, track, and verify volunteer projects – all in one place.
+We created VolunteerCrowd based on how students manage their lives – using apps.
+In other words, VolunteerCrowd’s student app makes it easy for students to find, track, and verify volunteer projects.
+All in one place!
 Plus, the end goal is to create a verified, online record.

 How to Track Hours for VolunteerCrowd Projects

-Click ADD HOURS on your dashboard: You can also select Track from the bottom menu.
+Click ‘Add Hours’ on your dashboard.
+You can also select ‘Track’ from the bottom menu.

-Find your project: VolunteerCrowd saves all of your requested projects so you can add hours quickly.
+Find your project.
+VolunteerCrowd saves all of your requested projects, so you can add hours quickly.

 Confirm contact information.
 This is the nonprofit contact who will verify your hours.
-If you use our hours verification service, be sure the correct person is listed so we can confirm your hours and ask for strength and skill endorsements on your behalf!
+If you use our hours verification service, be sure the correct person is listed, so we can confirm your hours and ask for strength and skill endorsements on your behalf!

-Describe your project.
+‘Describe your project’.
 This is the important part.
 Colleges want to know how you worked with others in your community to make an impact.
 Example: I worked with a team of volunteers at the Saddleback Food Bank to assemble 1,000 meal kits for hungry seniors.